 If your unit does not have a gray water holding tank, it will have a drain pipe which terminates on the road side of the vehicle.
 To drain, remove the termination outlet cap and attach the drain hose.
 Some campsites will have septic service for the disposal of gray water at each site.
 If the site is not so equipped, collect the gray water in a bucket or container and dispose of as required by park rules.
-To avoid contaminating your water system, use different hoses for fresh water and drainage.
-Hoses of different colors will help you avoid interchanging them.
-The same is true for buckets or other vessels used for fresh water and drainage; paint or mark them to prevent contamination.
+To avoid contaminating your water system, paint or mark buckets or other vessels used for fresh water and drainage.